 On the day of discharge, a repeated general scintigraphy of the whole body is carried out to visualize the PSMA distribution (the scintigraphy is performed 24 and 48 hours later, depending on the used nuclide).
 Once the radioactive radiation emitted by the patient's body is below the regulatory threshold, the patient can be discharged.

 In accordance with the Regulations on Radiation Protection, the treatment can be carried out in a hospital setting only, and the patient must stay in the radiotherapy department for four days.

 Typically, the hospital stay takes 3 to 4 days.

-To estimate the radiation dose received, we appoint your next visit to us for scintigraphy of the whole body, and for blood sampling 6 to 9 days after treatment.
+To estimate the radiation dose received, we appoint your next visit to us for scintigraphy of the whole body and blood sampling 6 to 9 days after treatment.
 The final scintigraphy is performed about 7 to 10 days after treatment.

-In most cases, a laboratory monitoring for about 10 weeks, every two weeks, is required.
+Laboratory monitoring for about 10 weeks, every two weeks, is required in most cases.
 PSA checks must be carried out 4 and 8 weeks after therapy.
 Depending on the survey findings and the patient’s overall condition, the PSMA therapy is normally conducted in three cycles.

-To evaluate the effectiveness of the preceding treatment cycle, a repeated PET/CT is performed about a week before the second treatment cycle.
-Besides, before each new cycle of therapy, you shall pass the blood count, as well as liver and kidney function tests in order to detect the eventual deterioration of their condition and the bone marrow status on a timely basis.
+A repeated PET/CT is performed about a week before the second treatment cycle to evaluate the effectiveness of the preceding treatment cycle.
+Besides, before each new cycle of therapy, you shall pass the blood count and liver and kidney function tests to detect the eventual deterioration of their condition and the bone marrow status on a timely basis.
 Please, include the relevant examinations in your schedule.

-The Regulations on Radiological Protection require that the patient stayed in radiation medicine ward with a protective screen.
+The Regulations on Radiological Protection require that the patient stays in the radiation medicine ward with a protective screen.